andreivasiliu/unit-rs/README.md

 }
 ```

-See the `examples` folder for a more in-depth example, and the `deploy.sh`
+See the [`examples/request_info.rs`](examples/request_info.rs) example for a
-script for an example `curl` command.
+more in-depth example, and the `deploy.sh` script for an example `curl` command.

 ## Building

-The library requires `libclang` (needed by `bindgen`) and `unit-dev` (which provides `libunit.a` and headers) in order to build.
+In order to build, the library requires `libclang` (needed by `bindgen`) and `unit-dev` (which provides `libunit.a` and its headers).

-Most distributions will have a `libclang-dev` (or similar) package, while
+Most distributions will have a `libclang-dev` package (or similar), while
 `unit-dev` must be installed from Unit's own repositories linked in their
 [installation guide](http://unit.nginx.org/installation/).

-Note that Nginx Unit requires the Unit server to have a matching version with a
+Note that Nginx Unit requires the server and applicaton to have the same
-Unit application that uses `libunit`.
+version; an application compiled with a `libunit` from an older or newer version
+of Nginx Unit will not work.

 ## Benchmarks